kinvolk/awesome-virtual-cloud-native-events/README.md

 # Awesome Virtual Cloud Native Events

-As more virtual events pop up to take fill the void left by the postponement of KubeCon EU in Amsterdam, this list should serve a central overview off all those awesome events.
+As more virtual events pop up to fill the void left by the [postponement of KubeCon EU](https://events.linuxfoundation.org/kubecon-cloudnativecon-europe/attend/novel-coronavirus-update/) in Amsterdam, this list should serve a central overview off all those awesome events.

 ## Contents